matomo-org/developer-documentation/docs/generated/2.0-rc2/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$message, $level, $tag, $datetime, $logger)</code></pre>

-- `mixed` `$message` The object that is being logged.
+- `mixed` `&$message` The object that is being logged.
 Event handlers should check if the object is of a certain type and if it is, set `$message` to the string that should be logged.

 - `int` `$level` The log level used with this log entry.